Trump, unhappy with latest peace proposal, says Iran 'figuring out its leadership'

 Merz said on Monday that Iran's leadership was humiliating the U.S. and that he did not see what exit strategy the Trump administration was pursuing.

-With the warring sides still seemingly far apart, oil prices resumed their upward march, with Brent crude LCOc1 rising 2.8% to around US$111.26 a barrel.
+With the warring sides still seemingly far apart, oil prices resumed their upward march, with Brent crude rising nearly 3% to around $111 a barrel.

 The World Bank forecast energy prices would surge by 24% in 2026 to their highest level since Russia's full-scale invasion of Ukraine four years ago, if the most acute disruptions caused by the Iran war end in May.